jiazhao97/INSPIRE/README.md

 * Reveal detailed tissue architectures, spatial distributions of cell types, and organizations of biological processes across slices using non-negative spatial factors for cells or spatial spots.
 * Detect spatial variable genes, identify gene programs associated with specific spatial organizations in tissues, and conduct pathway enrichment analysis using non-negative gene loadings.

-## Usage and reproducibility

-In our manuscript, we show that INSPIRE can be applied to
-*
-* Integrate multiple ST slices collected from different views of a complex tissue, where spatial structures only partially overlap, to create a comprehensive atlas.
-* Integrate

 ## Installation
 * Portal can be downloaded from GitHub:
 ```bash